String Functions¶

 Splits

-.The last element in the array always contains everything left in the string.
+stringondelimiterand returns an array of size at mostlimit.The last element in the array always contains everything left in the string.

-must be a positive number.
+limitmust be a positive number.

-- split_part(string, delimiter, index) string ¶
+- split_part(string, delimiter, index) string¶

 Splits

-.Field indexes start with 1.
+stringondelimiterand returns the part at indexindex.Field indexes start with 1.
 If the index is larger than the number of fields, then null is returned.

-- split_to_map(string, entryDelimiter, keyValueDelimiter) map<varchar, varchar> ¶
+- split_to_map(string, entryDelimiter, keyValueDelimiter) map<varchar, varchar>¶

 Splits

-- strpos(string, substring) bigint ¶
+- strpos(string, substring) bigint¶

 Returns the starting position of the first instance of